 We’ve written recently about student loans: Notably about how difficult they are to get out of and which kind of loan to choose.
 Well, we’ve got more news on student loans, and this time it’s not bad news.

-President Barack Obama announced in late March the expansion of federal income-based repayment programs — originally designed for workers in public service fields — to cover people working in the private sector.
+President Barack Obama announced in March 2011 the expansion of federal income-based repayment programs — originally designed for workers in public service fields — to cover people working in the private sector.
 Federal income-based repayment programs cater to borrowers with low incomes compared to their relatively high amount of student debt.

 Be Sure To Read The Fine Print

 The major exception to the federal repayment plan guidelines is that private student loans do not qualify.
 Only loans backed by the federal government, which usually feature fixed or lower interest rates, can be repaid using the government’s plan.
 The plan mandates that the maximum percentage of income that can go towards re-paying loans is 15% per month.
 If contributing 15% of your income each year doesn’t repay the loan in 25 years, all remaining debt will be forgiven.

 For those who work in the public sector, all remaining debt will be forgiven after 10 years of annual contributions.
 Starting in 2014, the program gets even sweeter for borrowers: All federal loans will be capped at a maximum of 10% of the borrower's discretionary income, and the repayment maximum will be lowered to 20 years for non-government employees.
 Government employees’ repayment plans will not change in 2014.

 If the total amount of your loans is equal to or greater than your annual salary, it's likely that you are eligible for the income-based repayment program.
 The amount you pay each month is based on your discretionary income.
 If your income is under 150% of the poverty line for your family size, then you pay nothing each month.
 If a single person makes $60,000 per year and owes $60,000 on their loans, then he or she would pay more than would someone supporting a family of four on the same income.